AndiKleini/Training.HighViscosityFood/README.md

 ### Eddies changes

-After some weeks it figured out that more and more customers preferred taking away the food instead of eating it in the food corner.
-This implies the need of wrapping the food.
+After some weeks it figured out that more and more customers prefered taking away the food instead of eating it in the food corner.
+This implies the need of wrapping the meal.
 Stackholders decide to let their customers pay for it, which resulted in a new feature:
 Wrap the food and let the customers pay a fixed price of 200 for it.

 Unfortunetly Clare was on holiday and her workmate Eddy was asked to develop the feature.
 Eddie is also very experienced and he quickly found a solution for it.
 Eddies extensions were fine and also very simple and easy to understand.
-Nonetheless he violated, without really wanting to do so, Clares design.
+Nonetheless he violated, without really wanting it, Clares design.
+Befor you judge Eddy, please by aware that he has no idea about Clares plans regarding the bill.

-You can go through Eddies changes in branch SellOptionalWrapping_ByEddy.
-These are very concise and intuitive.
+You can go through Eddies concise and intuitive changes in branch SellOptionalWrapping_ByEddy.

 ### Clare returns from holiday